velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 * Comparable read performance - with lots of space to improve
   - Assuming co-located Spark and Cassandra
-  - On localhost, both subsecond for simple queries (GDELT 1979-1984)
+  - Competitive performance for different queries incld joins
-  - FiloDB has more room to grow - due to hot column caching and much less deserialization overhead
+  - FiloDB has more room to grow - due to hot column caching and much less deserialization overhead, plus much more filtering flexibility
 * Lower memory requirement due to much smaller block sizes
 * Much better fit for IoT / Machine / Time-series applications
   - Idempotent writes by PK with no deduplication